Vidéotron: History

 Vidéotron was established in 1964, under the name "Télécâble Vidéotron Ltée" as northern Montreal's first cable television network.
 It started with 66 subscribers.
 André Chagnon served as the company's founding president.

 From 1966 to 1969, Vidéotron expanded by acquiring several cable networks in many regions of the province of Quebec.

 In 1969, the company offered the first pay-per-view service under the name Sélecto-TV.

 In 1974, a bi-directional network was created in Saint-Jérôme, one of the first in the world at the time.

 By 1980, Vidéotron acquired Câblevision Nationale to become the largest teledistributor in Quebec.
 Vidéotron acquired Télé-Métropole in 1986, the largest private French-language television company in North America.

 In 1989 the company opened the first video rental stores: Le SuperClub Vidéotron.
-Its first fiber optic network was created between the cities of Quebec and Montreal.
+Its first fibre optic network was created between the cities of Quebec and Montreal.